-Vortex makes a ton of red dots and magnified scopes…so it makes sense that they’d jump into the holographic sight market eventually.
+Vortex makes a ton of red dots and magnified scopes, so it makes sense that they’d eventually jump into the holographic sight market.

 Winner in Price: Red Dots (wide range of pricing)

 Does size matter?

 If you want it small…you’ll go with red dots.
-Since the technology is easier there’s plenty of smaller options that can fit on both rifles and handguns.
+Since the technology is easier, there are plenty of smaller options that can fit on both rifles and handguns.